MohiZzine/cool-compiler/README.md

-Below is the revised merged README with the "Two‑Phase Method Generation", "Extensions & Future Work", and "Contributing" sections removed:

----

 # COOL Compiler Project

 Welcome to the COOL Compiler Project – an implementation of a complete compiler for the Classroom Object-Oriented Language (COOL).
 This project was developed as a final project for the Compilers course (CI2 2024/2025) and is implemented in Go.
 It supports all core phases of compilation—from lexical analysis through to LLVM IR generation, optimization, and binary generation.